diabeney/personal-blog-api/public/blog/aspen-part-one.md

 # Aspen Series

----

-title: "I did it again.
-I had to."
-description: "Rebuilding my homepage for the 1000th time"

----

 <section>
 Every developer/designer has been here a number of times.
 Some more than others.
 Me, surely more than everyone 😅.
 Where is this?
 Creating another portfolio site.
 This place is too stressful.